clamslam12/webApp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Minh Durbin: signup page form validation and dynamically show response text

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Technologies: Vue.js and Bootstrap.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Summary: Every input text with invalid values will be highlighted in red with an error message.
+As the user corrects an input, it will appear normal/unhighlighted.
+If both passwords match but not a valid value, an invalid message will appear.
+Else, a password does not match message appears.

 Assignment 1

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Minh Durbin: signin page, signup page (signin.html, signup.html, styles.css)